Project-OSmOSE/APLOSE/README.md

 If you use this software in scientific work, please cite it in accordance with the [CITATION](./CITATION.cff) file.

 This software is provided for research and teaching purposes.
-It is provided “as is,” without warranty.
+It is provided “as is”, without warranty.
 The authors and the institution cannot be held responsible for any damage resulting from its use.